Spend Intelligence: Spend Awareness Follow

 - In this formula, the median of the MPN Cost within the year is compared with the most recent fiscal year before that.
 The data is then grouped by MPN, CPN Description, CM/ODM, Manufacturer, Supplier, and Unit of Measure.

-As a reminder, quarters take precedence over years, so if you have selected one or two quarters but then also selected another year, the table will display all of those values by quarter.
-For example, if you time filtered to “2022, 2023[Q1,Q2]” then the table would display Q2 2023, Q1 2023, and Q4-Q1 2022 from left-to-right / newest-to-oldest.
+- Quarters take precedence over years, so if you have selected one or two quarters but then also selected another year, the table will display all of those values by quarter.

 Resetting Spend Awareness